 Growing flowers from seed is good from a sustainability viewpoint too.
 You avoid all the overheads that growing and transporting plants consumes, and you can re-use your plant pots and equipment many times.

 It’s also easier than you might think to grow flowers from seed.
 You only need a few basic supplies to make it a success (more about those later), and if you choose flowers that are easy to grow from seed it doesn’t have to be time-consuming or fiddly.
+There are also lots of easy ways to make flowers bloom faster and for longer.
 The biggest challenge you’ll face is not getting carried away and planting more seeds than you have space for!

 Finally, growing your own flowers from seed is fun, and seeing those little seedlings thrive is hugely rewarding.
 For this reason it’s a brilliant gardening project to get kids involved with.